panter/panter-rails-deploy/README.md

   bundle exec cap install
   ```

-- Add one of these to your `Capfile` - below the line "Include tasks from other gems included in your Gemfile":
+- You can replace the contents of `Capfile` with one of these lines:

   For a standard Rails project with asset compilation: